Kizu Station (Kyoto): History

+Kizu Station opened on 13 March 1896 as a station on the Nara Railway The Kansai Railway connected to the station in 1898.
+Both lines were nationalized in 1907.
+With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
+It was renamed to its present name on 8 March 1997.

 Station numbering was introduced in March 2018 with Kizu being assigned station number JR-D19 for the Nara Line, JR-H18 for the Gakkentoshi Line, and JR-Q38 for the Yamatoji Line.

 Passenger statistics

-According to the Kyoto Prefecture statistical report, the average number of passengers per day is as follows.
+According to the Kyoto Prefecture statistical report, the average number of passengers per day is as follows..